testcontainers/testcontainers-java/docs/modules/axonserver.md

                 new AxonServerSEContainer(DockerImageName.parse("axoniq/axonserver:4.4.12"));
 ```

 This version is the simplest one and also included some utils methods to get the Axon Server Address.
+The only out of the box configuration provided is the `devMode` flag:
+* `withDevMode` where you can specify if you want dev-mode to be enabled or not.
+Default is `false`

 ### Axon Server Enterprise Edition (EE)